CameronLonsdale/CameronLonsdale.github.io/_posts/2019-03-25-how-does-docker-work.markdown

 # What's changed?

 It's been 6 years since the introduction of Docker, and the containerisation paradigm has exploded in popularity.

-OPEN CONTAINER INITIATIVE 2015 (because people wanted to create containers in other ways than just LXC??)

-SOMETHING ABOUT THE SIZE OF THE DOCKER PROJECT

-WINDOWS CONTAINERS
+Small and large enterprises have adopted docker in production, especially after the popularisation of the orchestration system Kubernetes.

+3 contributors turned into 1808 through the power of Open Source, each person bringing with them new ideas for the project.
+Eager to promote extensibility the [Open Container Initiative](https://www.opencontainers.org/) (OCI) was formed in 2015 to define an open standard around container formats and runtimes.
+The [image spec](https://github.com/opencontainers/image-spec) outlines the structure of a container image, and the [runtime spec](https://github.com/opencontainers/runtime-spec) describes an interface and behaviour that systems should adhere to in order to run containers on their platform.
+As a result of this, the community has developed a wide range of tools for container management including native containers, and ones isolated by a virtual machine.
+With support from Microsoft, the industry now has OCI compliant native Windows containers as well.

+All of these changes have been reflected in the moby repo.
+With this new understanding of context, we can begin to deconstruct the many components of Docker 2019.

 # How does Docker work in 2019?